 Employee collaboration can be a challenge for organizations that have multiple teams, departments, or office locations.
 Many organizations require departmental and cross-location collaboration, but with different schedules or even time zones, a face-to-face meeting or conference call may not be possible.
 Department Sites and Project Sites provide a dedicated site on your intranet for employee collaboration.
 You can include any of the previously mentioned Enterprise Social Networking tools in your Department/Project Site to streamline collaboration.
 In addition, you can include a documents library with resources specific to that department or team and a Task Manager to keep track of duties/tasks a team member has completed.

 It can be difficult for employees in large organizations to get to know all of their colleagues.
 Employee Profiles allow space on the intranet for employees to add personal information about themselves, along with a photo.
 This information can include an ‘about me’ section, special skills or certifications, job description, links to social media accounts, birthday, work anniversary, and more.
 The type of information you provide is up to you.

 In addition to personal information, the Employee Profile includes a Message Board.
 This enables staff to post questions or comments directly to their profile.
 There is also contact information available on an Employee Profile, so if an employee needs to know the email or phone extension of one of their colleagues, they can easily look it up, ultimately streamlining employee collaboration.

 The Employee Profile also displays an org chart, showing who reports to who along with their contact information.
-This is helpful for employees to know who in the company or on a department they need to collaborate with.
+This is helpful for employees to know who in the company or in a department they need to collaborate with.

 Improve Employee Collaboration

 Your intranet is a great tool to leverage for improving employee collaboration.
-Whether it’s between colleagues at the office, working remotely or across office locations, employee collaboration won’t suffer because of distance.
+Whether it’s between colleagues at the office, working remotely, or across office locations, employee collaboration won’t suffer because of distance.